 Caramelised roasted fig spinach salad from Get Inspired Everyday

 This gorgeous salad is a blend of the seasons with roasted butternut squash, fresh and tart pomegranate arils, fresh figs roasted ’til perfectly caramelised, and a drizzle of pecan-dijon vinaigrette.
 You could easily toss in some shredded chicken for a full meal or tote this to a potluck.

-Spinach donuts with matcha glaze from Joy Food Sunshine
+Spinach doughnuts with matcha glaze from Joy Food Sunshine

 Sometimes, a recipe just blows you away.
-The combination of spinach and matcha in these donuts isn’t something you’re going to find at your local bakery.
+The combination of spinach and matcha in these doughnuts isn’t something you’re going to find at your local bakery.
 Get your boost of greens.
-This is totally breakfast-worthy, and actually packs in some good protein and fibre.
+This is totally breakfast-worthy and actually packs in some good protein and fibre.

 Freddo ice cream cake from Mummy Made It

 You don’t need a celebration to make this cake.
 Let’s end things on a sweet note with this veggie-infused cake.
 Creating natural colour in dessert is easy with vibrant plant foods like spinach, and this ice cream cake is hiding out loads of nutrients you can feel good about indulging in!

 I hope you found some inspiration here to add some greens into your diet, whether you opt for soup, salad, or straight-up dessert.
 Enjoy!